Sharing food is one way we nurture and care for those we love. When a seriously ill family member doesn’t eat, it can be very distressing!

-If an individual near the end of life chooses not to eat or not to drink water and nature is allowed to take its course, that person will probably die within 10 to 14 days.
+If a person near the end of life chooses not to eat or drink, think of it as allowing nature to take its course.
+The person will probably die within 10 to 14 days.

 Not like starving

-Lack of fluids may also help the patient be more comfortable because it reduces symptoms such as nausea, vomiting, bloating, and diarrhea.
-It can also help decrease the amount of fluid buildup in the lungs, which can reduce the need for bothersome suctioning procedures.
-The only discomfort identified is a parched or dry mouth that often happens with dehydration.
-Lip balm for the lips and ice chips or a mouth swab dipped in water can do much to relieve the symptoms of dry mouth.Return to top
+Lack of fluids may also help your loved one be more comfortable.
+It reduces symptoms such as nausea, vomiting, bloating, and diarrhea.
+It can also help decrease the amount of fluid buildup in the lungs.
+This can reduce the need for bothersome suctioning procedures.
+Parched or dry mouth is the only negative side effect of reducing fluids.
+Lip balm can be used for the lips.
+Ice chips or a wet wash cloth to suck on can help soothe the interior of the mouth.

 Artificial feeding does not prevent dying

 People who have lost the ability or will to eat are not going to recover from their disease because they are fed artificially.
 It may prolong how long they live.
 But it will not prevent them from dying.
 This is a hard concept for families to grasp.